 Try it yourself!
 Simply enter the name of your Medical School and Search here.

 Even if a program is considered IMG Friendly, there may be specific considerations based on the applicant’s specific profile.
-For instance, applicants who are older need to look for IMG friendly programs that are friendly for older graduates, thus they should gather information about the maximum time since graduation requirements.
+For instance, applicants who are older need to look for IMG-friendly programs that are friendly for more senior graduates, thus, they should gather information about the maximum time since graduation requirements.
 Also, many applicants have a limited amount of U.S. clinical experience, and such applicants look for corresponding IMG friendly residency programs in the USA.
 Other aspects may pertain to USMLE Step 1 test scores or visa requirements and procedures.

 Historically speaking, some US states appear to be more amenable to accepting IMGs than others.
 Each year since 1952, the National Residency Match Program (NRMP) issues a report that is full of useful matching data on trends and statistics.
 For example, the NRMP report shows that the following states were listed as the most IMG Friendly in 2020:

 Each year, these numbers fluctuate, with some states adding more IMGs than in previous years and others accepting fewer.
 For example, in 2020, the state of Vermont accepted no IMGs at all in any specialty, while states such as Kansas, Montana, South Carolina, and Utah showed more dramatic increases in that year.
 Of course, it is the programs in those states that are the ones making the decisions.
 But historical trends and traditions also can play a part in determining which states become known as IMG Friendly.

 Also, some states have licensing board requirements that may be more or less challenging for IMGs to meet upon completing residency.
 For more information about those requirements, go to the Federation of State Medical Board report on regulatory trends and actions (see especially pp. 88-89).